PovertyAction/SurveyCTO-Templates/README.md

 In order to facilitate Computer-Assisted Telephone Interviewing (CATI) during the COVID-19 pandemic, SurveyCTO created the [CATI Starter kit](https://support.surveycto.com/hc/en-us/articles/360044958494-Computer-Assisted-Telephone-Interviewing-CATI-starter-kit), a collection of resources and templates for creating a phone survey in SurveyCTO.
 Different projects at IPA have created templates based on the CATI Starter kit that address common issues encountered when conducting phone surveys.

+Email [researchsupport@poverty-action.org](mailto:poverty-action.org) with any questions, comments, issues, or additions.

 ## 1. Multiple Attempts Template
 *Created by [Mehrab Ali](https://www.poverty-action.org/people/mehrab-ali)*